kiarashvosough1999/CocoAttributedStringBuilder/README.md

 - [x] Support NSParagraphStyle Attributes
 - [x] Specify range for each attribute
 - [ ] Support if-statement on builders
+- [ ] Provide operator to define an attribute

 ## Requirements